glipari/rtsched/README.md

 =========================================

 Author:  Giuseppe Lipari (g.lipari@sssup.it)
-Version: 1.1
+Version: 2.0
-Date:    2013/01/11
+Date:    2015/05/01

 This package contains the rtsched package for drawing GANTT charts (chronograms).
 The package can be useful for drawing real-time timing diagrams in LaTeX, as often needs to be done for preparing articles, lectures and presentation in the Real-Time Scheduling research community.
-The package depends on keyval, multido and pstricks.
+The package depends on keyval and TikZ/PGF.

 A more complete documentation, with a set of examples, is available in file rtsched-doc.pdf.